drumpt/drumpt.github.io/content/publications/made/index.md

 ---
-title: " Development and External Validation of a Transformer-Based Cardiac Arrest Prediction System for General Ward Patients: A Multicenter Study"
+title: "Development and External Validation of a Transformer-Based Cardiac Arrest Prediction System for General Ward Patients: A Multicenter Study"
 authors:
   - Sungsoo Hong
   - Yechan Mun